AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

 #### **Phase 3 :** Testing integration
   - Proposed timeline

-### Discussion on Bonsai programming concepts.

-Bonsai is a "visual reactive programming language" which, at its core, is a wrapper around the [ReactiveX](http://reactivex.io/) library with interfaces to many common I/O devices used for behavioral neuroscience experiments.
-ReactiveX is based on concepts from *functional programming*, which may be unfamiliar to those of us who spend the vast majority of our time writing *procedural* code in languages such as Python.
-In particular, Labview and python programmers could be misled to under-appreciate the importance of laying the foundation of these concepts prior to jumping into coding.
-This can make it difficult to follow the logic behind more complex Bonsai workflows, and can be a major impediment to constructing novel workflows.

-When first learning Bonsai, it is natural to try to translate concepts from procedural languages into our workflows.
-Indeed, there are many cases where this is neither possible nor desirable.
-Bonsai (and functional languages in general), surrender certain abilities in order to make it possible to write more performant, maintainable code.
-[We wrote a guide to highlight those differences](https://github.com/AllenInstitute/bonsai_workflows/blob/master/Documentation/Bonsai_for_Python_Programmers.md).

-Further documentation of Bonsai key aspects would be instrumental and is likely going to be necessary in the coming years.

-### Workflow templates

-To faciliate the development of new behavioral workflow, we recommend to first develop an **empty workflow template** which will contain the connected nodes associated with :

-1. Declaring the visual stimulation hardware
-2. Creating the geometry associated with our rigs.
-3. Drawing and controlling the photodiode square pulse in the right position
-4. Reading a lick line and sending it directly to the water reward line
-5. Controlling one sync line for the start and end of the sessions and one sync line for following the stimulus rendering.
-6. Starting and aborting a workflow remotely
-7. Saving the wheel speed.

-The modularity of Bonsai will allow to easily create this template.
-We have already implemented 1,2,3, and 4 during our pilot.

-Once this template is built, we recommend to build exemplar sub-workflows that display drifting gratings, natural images and movies, and run the detection of change task.
-The modularity of Bonsai will allow to copy/paste those worflows into the template while developing a new task.

 ### Community engagement and ecosystem support

 Bonsai already has a broad userbase and a fair number of extensions written by the community.
 It is critical that we don't operate in a vacuum, and that we engage with existing users at every step of the way.
 Once our development plan is more concrete, we should share it with the community (e.g., through the [bonsai-users](https://groups.google.com/g/bonsai-users) forum), to make sure we are not doing anything that's redundant with others.